 Traditionally, the precision of isotopic data used in U-Pb geochronology has been calculated as symmetric confidence intervals.
 Unfortunately, this is fraught with similar problems as those discussed in Section 2.
-For example, take the arithmetic mean (\bar{x}) and standard deviation (s_x) of the 206Pb/204Pb ratios in Table 1, and construct a studentised 95% confidence interval for \bar{x} :
+For example, take the arithmetic mean (\bar{x}) 70 and standard deviation (s_x) of the 206Pb/204Pb ratios in Table 1, and construct a studentised 95% confidence interval for \bar{x} :

-where t{df}^{α} is the α -percentile of a t-distribution with df degrees of freedom (e.g., $t_9^{2.5} = -2.262$).
-Then the lower limit of the round confidence interval is negative.
-This nonsensical result is yet another indication that there are some fundamental problems with the application of 'conventional' statistical operations to isotopic data.
-Negative isotope ratios can also arise from background corrections, but this will be further discussed in Section 6.
+where t{df}^{α} is the α -percentile of a t-distribution with df degrees of freedom.
+Then the lower limit of the confidence interval is negative, which is physically impossible.
+This nonsensical result is yet another indication that there are some fundamen-75 tal problems with the application of 'conventional' statistical operations to isotopic data.
+These problems cast doubt on the reliability of the analytical uncertainty assigned to U-Pb dates.